 This Barcelona Cathedral was built almost 1,000 years ago and is currently undergoing renovations.

-Wolf and Deustachio sit by a statue at the Park Guell.
+Wolf and Detzner sit on a park bench in the Park Guell.

 Tashana George, a representative from Gibbs College in Vienna, Virginia, talked to Blair seniors about life after high school on April 13 and 14.
 The presentations are a year-long initiative at 60 other schools in Montgomery County, Loudon County, Prince George's County and D.C. public schools.